10 of the best dog sledding tours in Tromsø

 However, tours will only run when there’s enough snow on the ground for the dogs to safely pull the sleds.

 If you want to be sure of having thick snow underfoot, late December to February are the best months.
-Though, of course, the days are shorter and temperatures lower in these months too.
+Though, of course, the days are much shorter in midwinter and temperatures are noticeably lower in these months too.

-There are companies that run dog sled trips in the summer and autumn where the dogs pull wheeled carts over the ground instead of sleds.
+There are companies that run dog sled trips in the summer and autumn where the dogs pull wheeled carts over the ground instead of sleds, but we think the winter trips feel a lot more authentic.

 How much does dog sledding cost in Tromsø?